Iterative Motion Editing with Natural Language: Evaluation

 \subsection{Implementation Details}

 We use OpenAI's ChatGPT-4 as our LLM agent.
 We train diffusion model \textit{G} and the trajectory infilling model on the AMASS dataset~\cite{AMASS:ICCV:2019} using an NVIDIA Tesla V100 GPU.
 All motions are represented as 60-frame clips (2.5 seconds).
+Hyperparameters are included in the Supplemental.